nico-tuananh/vinuni-circular-market/README.md

 ## 1) Problem Statement

-At the end of each semester, many students throw away or leave behind underused items (textbooks, electronics, dorm furniture, etc.).
+At the end of each semester, many students throw away or leave behind underused items (textbooks, electronics, address furniture, etc.).
 Meanwhile, incoming students need these exact items but struggle to find trusted sellers at fair prices.

 **CampusCircle** is a student-only marketplace that enables students to **buy/sell** or **lend/borrow** second-hand items within the university community.
 The platform aims to: